reda-ea/eajee/README.md

 ### more

+Another example is the `RestServlet`, used to easily create a REST web service, separating the object management aspect (storing, retrieving, etc) from the Input/Output handling, so that the same actual resources can be presented in multiple ways (depending on the request).

+Starting by extending the `RestServlet` abstract class will pretty much force you through the right steps ... while I write a tutorial for it (soon).

 Other elements will be added once I reach a stable enough API, current (UNSTABLE) code can be found on other branches (other than master).